s0up4200/autobrr-distroless/README.md

 > [!NOTE]
 > This is not the official repository for autobrr.
+>
+> This image comes without a shell, and external filtering and actions will therefore not work.
+Use the standard image if you rely on this functionality.
+>
 > Please go to [autobrr/autobrr](https://github.com/autobrr/autobrr) if you want to use the standard builds.

 ## Distroless